kdrcetintas/templategenerator/README.md

 <b>Information:</b><br /><br />
 It's a dynamic html generator and object parser via property names with reflection.<br />
-Usable at send information mails, account registration / confirm emails, and more.
+Usable at send information mails, account registration / confirm emails, and more.<br />
+*Currently no comment lines at the class

 <b>Example Usage:</b><br /><br />
  var Output = new TemplateGenerator()<br />